-Like any master craftsman, a good pitmaster knows not only how to use the tool of their trade, but also how to maintain it.
-They also know that the maintenance of said tool is just as prescient to its use as the use of the tool itself.
+Like any master craftsman, a good pitmaster knows not only how to use the tool of their trade, but also how to maintain them.
+They also know that the maintenance of said tool is just as important to its use as the use of the tool itself.
 That is to say: clean your barbecue.
 Simple.
 Now, you might be saying, “Well, I don’t know how to,” or, “I have to clean my barbecue?”
 Our answers are, “We’ll show you,” and “Absolutely.”
 Whether you’ve invested a sizeable chunk of change into a new barbecue, or feel like old reliable is owed a good pampering, it’s never too late or too early to clean your barbecue.
+We recommend you dep clean your barbecue once every 30 uses or 2 months, whichever comes first.
 Keep reading to learn how to clean it inside and out.

-First thing’s first, you should disconnect your barbecue from its fuel source; this means decouple your regulator from the propane tank (and taking the tank out completely to really get in there for the deep clean).
+First things first, you should disconnect your barbecue from its fuel source; this means decoupling your regulator from the propane tank (and taking the tank out completely to really get in there for the deep clean).
 For natural gas, uncouple the quick disconnect nipple that’s attached to your hose from the coupler on your gas line hookup.

-The next step, regardless of whether your barbecue is natural gas or propane, is to give the grill grates a good cursory scrape, just as you would before and after cooking (just like you do, right?).
+The next step, regardless of whether your barbecue is natural gas or propane, is to give the grill grates a good cursory scrape, just as you would before and after cooking (just like you do every time, right?).
 This is just so once we begin the cleaning process there’s less mess to deal with on the grill grates themselves.

 The Good Stuff